• Skip to main content

 • There’s no melting in the microwave or over a stove

-• A great way to use up leftover bananas
+• This recipe is a great way to use up leftover bananas

 3 ingredient banana flapjacks